thesse1/webmethods-api-gateway-staging/README.md

 # Implementation notes

 All pipeline definitions (YAML files) are making use of stage-level, job-level and step-level pipeline templates for implementing the pipeline functionality in small, re-usable components.
+Some of these templates are re-used in all pipeline definitions:

 ## Shared pipeline templates